 Asylum holders get legal status and work permits.
 Eventually, they can even apply for asylum green cards.
 However, you generally must file an asylum application within one year of entering the United States.
 You also cannot be convicted of certain crimes or threaten national security.

-Motion To Reconsider or Reopen
+File a Motion To Reconsider or Reopen

 You can move to reopen or reconsider a previous decision with an immigration judge or the BIA.
 Usually, you can only file one motion to reopen and one motion to reconsider.